Ascending Efficiency: Rising Stem Valves in Critical Process Control

 Gate valves can be divided into wedge gate valves and parallel gate valves according to the structure of the gate plate.
 Wedge gate valve can be divided into three types: single gate valve, double gate valve, and elastic gate valve.

 The check valve is also a check valve or a check valve, which is an automatic valve, which means that the check valve works automatically and does not require manual operation.
-When the medium flows through the check valve, it is stopped under the pressure of the fluid medium.
+When the medium flows through the check valves exporter, it is stopped under the pressure of the fluid medium.
 The valve flap of the return valve automatically opens and the medium passes; after the flow of the medium is cut off, the valve flap automatically closes under the force of its own spring device to prevent the medium from flowing backward and back.

 Check valves are only suitable for installation in pipes where the medium flows in one direction.
 The main function is to prevent the medium from flowing backward, to prevent the pump and drive motor from reversing, and to release the medium in the container.